 The low cost wager variety category earns a point for each wager available.
 The final takeout grade is the average of the takeout of all wagers for a given track.
-The composite rating is derived using a 10x6x2x2x1 weighting scheme with composite takeout being assigned a weighting of 10, field size a 6, low cost wager variety a 2, handle a 2 and signal distribution a 1.
+The composite rating is derived using a 10x7x3x2 weighting scheme with composite takeout being assigned a weighting of 10, field size a 7, handle a 3 and signal distribution a 2.

 This document describes a track rating scheme that will be employed on the HANA website as a tool for members to gauge the overall quality of a track as is consistent with the philosophies and goals of HANA.
 The following items, ranked by importance will ultimately be considered to comprise this composite rating system or included as informational commentary:

 Initial releases will employ a subset of these factors, more will be added as information is gathered.

 Takeout scores are calculated with the "distance from median" algorithm determined above.
 For each category, the values used to calculate the scores can be found in the Lookups tab.
 At present takeout scores are calculated by weighting handle between WPS and Exotic bets.
 This is done to ensure pools with high handle are weighted heavier.
 In the next edition of the ratings handle will be weighted by individual pools, ensuring the most accurate takeout score to date.